 Tour the restored home of poet Paul Laurence Dunbar (1872–1906), who gained international acclaim as a writer and voice for equality for African Americans.
 In 1936, the Ohio General Assembly dedicated the house as a memorial to Dunbar—the first state memorial in Ohio to honor an African American.
-The Paul Laurence Dunbar House is a part of the National Park's Service's Dayton Aviation Heritage National Historical Park and the Dayton Aviation Trail.
+The Paul Laurence Dunbar House is part of the National Park's Service's Dayton Aviation Heritage National Historical Park and the Dayton Aviation Trail.
 Average visit time: Allow 1+ hours

-Paul Laurence Dunbar is one of America’s greatest poets and he spent almost his entire life in Ohio.
-He published hundreds of poems, as well as novels, short stories, and song lyrics.
-He is considered one of the most important figures in African American and American history, in the company of Frederick Douglass, Booker T. Washington, and his Dayton neighbors Orville and Wilbur Wright.
-In 1936, the Ohio Legislature dedicated the house as a memorial to Dunbar—the first state memorial in Ohio to honor an African American—and delegated its care to the Ohio History Connection.
-In 1938, the home was opened to the public.
+Paul Laurence Dunbar, one of America’s greatest poets, spent almost his entire life in Ohio.
+He published hundreds of poems, as well as novels, short stories and song lyrics.
+He is considered one of the most important figures in African American and American history, in the company of Frederick Douglass, Booker T. Washington and his Dayton neighbors, Orville and Wilbur Wright.
+In 1936, the Ohio General Assembly dedicated the house as a memorial to Dunbar and delegated its care to the Ohio History Connection.
+The Paul Laurence Dunbar House opened to the public in 1938.

-The Paul Laurence Dunbar House is an Italianate turn-of-the-century structure and the final home of the poet Paul Laurence Dunbar.
-It exhibits his literary treasures, many of his personal items and his family's furnishings.
-Among items on display are Dunbar's bicycle built by the Wright brothers; the desk and chair where the poet composed much of his work; his collection of Native American art; and a ceremonial sword presented to Dunbar by President Theodore Roosevelt presented to him.
+The turn-of-the-20th-century house exhibits Dunbar's literary treasures, many of his personal items and his family's furnishings.
+Among the items on display are Dunbar's bicycle, built by the Wright brothers; the desk and chair where the poet composed much of his work; his collection of Native American art; and a ceremonial sword that President Theodore Roosevelt presented to him.